Applicable to Entuity v20.0 P03 upwards

 - Utilization Out %

-- In packets errors
+- In Packet Errors

-- Out packets errors
+- Out Packet Errors

 To add a Solaris OS SSH server device to my network: